gzhu06/Unconditional-Audio-Generation-Benchmark/README.md

 # Automated Metrics
 A standalone implementations of automated evaluation metrics for evaluating the quality of generated samples on the SC09 dataset in `metrics.py`.
 Following [Kong et al. (2021)](https://arxiv.org/pdf/2009.09761.pdf), the metrics and the procedure is defined as follows:
-* Fréchet Inception Distance (FID): uses the classifier to compare moments of generated and real samples in feature space.
+## Fréchet Inception Distance (FID)

+uses the classifier to compare moments of generated and real samples in feature space.

-* Inception Score (IS): measures both quality and diversity of generated samples, and favoring samples that the classifier is confident on.
+## Inception Score (IS)
+IS measures the quality of the generated data and detects whether there is a mode collapse by using a pretrained domain-specific classifier.
+It is computed as the KL divergence between the conditional probability p(y|x) and marginal probability p(y),

-* Modified Inception Score (mIS): provides a measure of both intra-class in addition to inter-class diversity.
+## Modified Inception Score (mIS)
+provides a measure of both intra-class in addition to inter-class diversity.
+## AM Score
-* AM Score: uses the marginal label distribution of training data compared to IS.
+uses the marginal label distribution of training data compared to IS.
-* Number of statistically different bins score (NDB): the number of bins that contain statistically different proportion of samples between training samples and generated samples.
+## Number of statistically different bins score (NDB)
+the number of bins that contain statistically different proportion of samples between training samples and generated samples.

 ## SC09 Classifier Training
 A modified version of the training/testing script provided by the [pytorch-speech-commands](https://github.com/tugstugi/pytorch-speech-commands) repository, following [Kong et al. (2021)](https://arxiv.org/pdf/2009.09761.pdf).